-The Great White Wall is probably the most famous dive site in Fiji and I was lucky enough to explore this amazing site on a recent Fiji visit.
+The Great White Wall is probably the most famous dive site in Fiji and I was lucky enough to explore this amazing site on a recent visit.

-On top of this incredible diving experience, I had the privilege of staying at the gorgeous Garden Island Resort, a PADI Gold Palm Dive Centre located on Taveuni Island and just a few minutes boat ride from the world-renowned Rainbow Reef and its dive sites in the Somosomo Strait.
+On top of this incredible experience, I had the privilege of staying at the gorgeous Garden Island Resort, a PADI Gold Palm Dive Centre located on Taveuni Island and just a few minutes boat ride from the world-renowned Rainbow Reef and its dive sites in the Somosomo Strait.

 After just 15 minutes in the boat from the resort, we arrived at the Great White Wall, the first dive of the day.
-This is a deep dive entering into a wide cave mouth at 15m and continuing down to the exit at 25m.
+This is a deep site, entering into a wide cave mouth at 15m and continuing down to the exit at 25m.

 Once through the entrance, we enjoyed an awesome drift dive along a wall covered in the densest white soft coral you have ever seen!
 From an angle the wall looks like it is completely covered in a glowing bluish white!
 A little current served to enhance the display of the white coral blooms even further - it really was an amazing sight.

 The wall appears to be endless, dropping down to an impossible depth for recreational divers.
 This is definitely a dive that should only be done on certain tides as the currents allow the white coral to expand to its full volume, giving stunning wide angle photo opportunities.
-Aside from this fantastic wall, there are plenty of other great dive sites in Taveuni, all offering the avid diver a world class diving experience.
+Aside from this fantastic wall, there are plenty of other great dive sites in Taveuni, all offering the avid diver a world class scuba experience.

 At the time of my visit, Mark, the resort manager and owner, is waiting for permission from the Fijian government to build a pier so that guests can simply walk to the dive boats.
-For now, it is a 5 minute dinghy ride to the 2 dive boats.
-All you have to do here is show up at the dive shop between 8 and 8.30 am, everything else is taken care of by the dive staff that carry your gear and rinse it at the end of the each dive day.
+For now, it is a 5 minute dinghy ride to the 2 boats.
+All you have to do here is show up at the dive shop between 8 and 8.30 am, everything else is taken care of by the staff who carry your gear and rinse it at the end of the each day.

-Access to certain dive sites depends on the tides so Annie and Paulo, the Fijian divemasters at Garden Island Resort, choose the best and most appropriate locations each day.
+Access to certain sites depends on the tides so Annie and Paulo, the Fijian divemasters at Garden Island Resort, choose the best and most appropriate locations each day.
 Currents can be challenging at times but dive sites like the Great White Wall or Yellow Tunnel are at their best in these conditions.

 Follow your divemasters and they will make sure that you dive safely and you don't get too tired while still enjoying the underwater spectacle.
-Annie and Paulo are also excellent at finding and pointing out fish and critters that most divers wouldn't even notice.
+Annie and Paulo are also excellent at finding and pointing out fish and critters that most scuba divers wouldn't even notice.

 Whitetip reef sharks can be seen often cruising past or resting on the sea bed.
-You are also likely to spot a turtle or two; both green and hawksbill can be encountered here usually as they make their way to the surface for a breath of air.
+You are also likely to spot a turtle or two; both green and hawksbill can be encountered here, usually as they make their way to the surface for a breath of air.
 Despite being listed as an endangered species, you are also likely to see Napoleon wrasse in the Somosomo Strait.
-Altogether there are more than 1,200 species of reef fish to be photographed in these Fijian waters.
+Altogether there are more than 1,200 species of reef fish to be photographed in these Teveuni waters.